Ask your doctor about asthma if your child or baby has one or more of these tell-tale symptoms

 - They might rub their tummy or chest.

-- Listen for faster breathing than usual.
+- Listen for fast breathing.

 The good news is that the right treatment can settle your child’s symptoms.
 So, book an appointment with your GP.